drdla/weasyprint-docker/README.md

 # weasyprint

-A dockerized web service for creating PDFs from HTML using WeasyPrint
+A dockerized web service for creating PDFs from HTML using WeasyPrint.

 ## Description